 ELECTRONIC SPEED CONTROL - IF EQUIPPED

-When engaged, this device takes over the accelerator operation at speeds greater than 25 mph (40 km/h).
+When engaged, the Electronic Speed Control takes over the accelerator operation at speeds greater than 25 mph (40 km/h).

-Electronic Speed Control Operation

-The speed control lever is located on the right side of the steering wheel.
+The Electronic Speed Control lever is located on the right side of the steering wheel.